 Perhaps I should first get some thoughts about the earlier movie out of the way.
 The theory I subscribe to is that The Bad and the Beautiful came about as a direct rebuttal of the image of Hollywood presented in Billy Wilder’s insightfully cynical Sunset Blvd..
 The studio executives in Wilder’s unapologetic film are branded as venal, prevaricating second-guessers that care only about career self-preservation.
 MGM chief Louis B. Mayer was reportedly so incensed, he wanted to raise industry money to buy Wilder’s film from Paramount, and destroy it.
 By contrast, MGM’s The Bad and the Beautiful regards the Hollywood hierarchy from the top down.
 The top studio brass are depicted only as unseen voices on the phone, with the reverence afforded holy deities.
 The guidance and wisdom of the front office floats far above the hypocrisy down in the velvet trenches.
 In Bad and Beautiful, the blame for all problems and conflicts points directly to the spoiled and childish ‘talent.’
 The fact that an ungrateful director, writer and star have selfish personal ambitions exonerates the ethical betrayals of the producer played by Kirk Douglas.
 In other words, the movie reinforces Mayer’s paternalistic, self-serving vision of Hollywood, the Cosmology of the Mogul.

 Leaping ten years forward, the Hollywood deck has been reshuffled and most of the cards are now Jokers.
 Kirk Douglas now plays washed-up actor Jack Andrus, a talented man humbled by a drunken car accident.
-His obsession with the beautiful Carlotta (Cyd Charisse), who left him for a Greek tycoon, has left him with a scarred face.
+His obsession with the beautiful Carlotta (Cyd Charisse), who abandoned him for a Greek tycoon, has left him with a scarred face.
 Andrus is drying out in an asylum when his old director Maurice Kruger (Edward G. Robinson) offers him two weeks’ worth of acting work at Cinecittà in Rome.
 Andrus jets in just in time to learn that Kruger’s picture is in trouble — the Italian producer Tucino (Mino Doro) wants the whole shebang finished in two weeks, and the film’s young punk star David Drew (George Hamilton) is misbehaving.
-Jack correctly diagnoses the reasons for Davie to purposely sabotage his own career, as he’s been in the exact same place.
+Jack correctly diagnoses the reasons for Davie to purposely sabotage his own career, as he’s been in the exact same situation.